-Wooden fences are classic and timeless—a beautiful addition to your property.
-Fences mark the boundary of your property to keep unauthorized people away from our property.
+Timber fences are classic and timeless—a beautiful addition to your property.
+Fences mark the boundary of your property to keep unauthorised people away from our property.

-Even though most homeowners use wood for their fences, they are vulnerable when it comes to extreme weather conditions.
-A damaged wooden fence can decrease the visual appeal of your property, that’s why homeowners must know it is important that homeowners know how to properly maintain and protect wooden fences.
+Even though most homeowners use timber for their fences, they are vulnerable when it comes to extreme weather conditions.
+A damaged timber fence can decrease the visual appeal of your property, that’s why homeowners must know it is important that homeowners know how to properly maintain and protect timber fences.

 In this article, we will discuss simple ways on how to protect your fence from moisture and damage during the rainy season.